 Funding is a key concern for every think tank due to how it affects its sustainability, identity, relevance and performance.
-Models vary significantly but many of the challenges are the same, regardless the think tanks´ location.
+Funding models vary significantly but organisations often face the same challenges, regardless of their location.

-There is also an increasing interest from think tanks in understanding how to develop or strengthen domestic support for their work, as well as how to innovate and create new sources of income.
+There is also increasing interest from think tanks to understand how to develop and strengthen domestic support for their work, as well as how to innovate and create new sources of income.

-This course is for those willing to re-visit their model and get exposed to potential ways of strengthening it.
-For that, it systematises what is known about the funding models that currently prevail in the South and analyses the implications and consequences of different models on the identity, work and impact of the organisation.
-It also presents a wide array of practices and case studies of think tanks that can inspire participants to lead innovation and change.
+This course is designed for thinktankers willing to re-visit their funding model and learn new ways of strengthening it.
+The course synthesises what we know about funding models that currently prevail in the South and analyses the implications and consequences of these models on the identity, work and impact of an organisation.
+Participants will learn about a wide range of practices and case studies of think tanks that can inspire them to lead innovation and change.

 Objectives of the course

-- Raise awareness about the different ways of generating and using funding of think tanks and their implications for the organisation and its members
+- Raise awareness about the different ways of generating and using funding for think tanks and their implications for the organisation and its members

-- Socialise new ideas and innovative practices to improve diverse funding models
+- Share new ideas and innovative practices to improve diverse funding models

 Who is this for?